 Defining the problems and setting objectives

 Preparation is key, no matter how big the task ahead of you is.
-And when it comes to software modernisation, it is usually quite complex.
+And when it comes to software modernization, it is usually quite complex.
 This is why it may be helpful to divide the process into smaller steps.

-- Thoroughly analyse the problem and needs
+- Thoroughly analyze the problem and needs

 - What is the value of the current system?